adarsh242k/Shareable-Repository/CME image processing (Python3)/Read-me.md

 The GCS_python was adapted from - Freiherr von Forstner, J. L. (2021).
 GCS in Python (Version 0.2.2) [Computer software]. https://doi.org/10.5281/zenodo.5084818

+A better version of GCS implementation code can be found in the directory 'GCS for local images'.

 A fitting code 'CME measurements evaluation (just fitting - submitted_20220825)-Copy1.ipynb' was developed for impementation of FRIS model for studying the thermodynamic state of CMEs as they travel through IP space. (refer - Mishra, W., & Wang, Y. (2018).
 Modeling the Thermodynamic Evolution of Coronal Mass Ejections Using Their Kinematics.
 The Astrophysical Journal, 1, 50. https://doi.org/10.3847/1538-4357/aadb9b)